 I first logged all of the LDL values and then performed a two-sided, two-sample t test with unequal variances.
 I then exponeniated the difference in means, as well as the corresponding 95% confidence interval.
 The geometric mean of LDL is 112.01 mg/dl among participants who died within 5 years.
 The geometric mean of LDL is 122.83 among participants who did not die within 5 years.
 The t-test estimated a 9.65% increase in LDL among participants who did not die within 5 years, with a p-value of 0.0128, and a 95% CI suggesting that the true geometric mean of LDL for survivors is between 1.99% and 17.87% higher than those who did not survive.

+5/5 for performing an appropriate analysis

+4/5 for reporting the association appropriately

+Did not write down the result about association (-1)

+Total: 9/10

 I first dichotomized LDL values into low and high using the above specifications and then calculated a risk difference to determine whether participants with low LDL had a lower risk of death within 5 years compared to participants with high LDL.
 The risk difference between the two groups is 0.033, meaning those with low LDL had a 3.3% higher risk of death within 5 years compared to those with high LDL.
 Based on the p-value of 0.375 and the 95% CI that includes zero (-0.102, 0.036), we cannot reject the null hypothesis that there is no association between subjects who have high serum LDL and death within 5 years.